game-of-nfts/gon-testnets/README.md

 **Rules:**
 - Participant issue their own classes(collections, denoms) and must set class data as the JSON string below
-- This allows participants to bind their classes to their GitHub account and prove they have the control of the class owner
+- This allows participants to bind their classes to their GitHub account and prove they have control of the class owner
 - All the following tasks related to NFT transfer must be minted under their classes
-- Class owner must be the IRISnet address of each paritipant at the time of registration
+- Class owner must be the IRISnet address of each pariticipant at the time of registration

 ```json
 {